fredzirbel/fredzirbel/README.md

 <h1 align="center"> Hi, I'm Fred! 👋 </h1>

-I'm a Senior Security Analyst at Critical Start working across multiple SIEM and EDR/XDR platforms, where I triage, investigate, contain, and escalate threats across a large multi-tenant environment.
-My focus is threat investigation, log analysis, and tuning detection logic to cut alert noise at scale, backed by an M.S. in Cybersecurity and Information Assurance.
+I'm a Senior Security Analyst at [Critical Start](https://www.criticalstart.com) working across multiple SIEM and EDR/XDR platforms, where I triage, investigate, contain, and escalate threats across 2,500+ multi-tenant customer environments.
+My focus is threat investigation, log analysis, and tuning detection logic to cut alert noise at scale.

-Alongside the day job, I build security-focused projects with heavy AI assistance, using them both to automate routine analyst work and to learn the underlying technologies hands-on.
-All of the code here was created with AI.
-I treat these as a learning ground for understanding how the tools fit together and where AI belongs in detection and defense, so think of them as works in progress rather than a claim of expert-level skill across everything listed.
+Alongside my analyst work, I build security-focused projects as a way to learn the underlying technologies hands-on and automate routine SOC tasks in the process.
+AI writes the code; I use it to study how the tools fit together and where AI belongs in detection and defense.
+Every repo here is a learning exercise and a work in progress.
+Currently going deeper on detection engineering (writing and testing my own detection rules).

 ### 🔍 EDRs/XDRs